omkarfadtare965/Practical_data_science/README.md

 - Matplotlib helps to create static animated and interactive visualizations.
 - Seaborn is based on matplotlib, and adds statistical data visualizations.

+### Statistical bias and Feature importance:
+- Statistical bias and Feature importance allow you to gain a better understanding of your data and a better understanding of the quality of your data.
+- These concepts also allow you to explore how the individual features of your datasets contribute to the final model.
+-